DrMeir-co/terms/README.md

 * The purchase includes all future additions to the course.

-* All refund request must be made within *7 days* of the original purchase by pressing the Feedback button and sending an email to the addressed specified in the resulting pop-up message.
+* All refund requests must be made within *7 days* of the original purchase by pressing the Feedback button and sending an email to the addressed specified in the resulting pop-up message.
 After 7 days, the purchase is final and cannot be refunded.

 * As an exception to the above 7-day refund rule, should the author quit developing the course, the refund will be issued automatically.